jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 </figure>
 <br>

-## Step 2.Identify the Wire Notch and Orient the Receiver
+## Step 2.
+Identify the Wire Notch and Orient the Receiver

 The PulseSensor slot in the receiver is notched on one side to accommodate the connecting wires.
 To organize a proper installation, match the version number